Yufei-L/2019-431/README.md

 - If you have questions before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.
 - Starting 2019-08-27, contact Professor Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.

-## What Must I Do Before the First Class at 1 PM on August 27?

-1. Register for the course.
-Verify that I've gathered your information correctly on http://bit.ly/431-2019-roster-check, as well.
-2. Fill out the "Welcome to 431" Survey at http://bit.ly/431-2019-welcome-survey.
-3. We'll read two books this semester that you'll need to purchase (combined price is about $25):
-    - Nate Silver, *The Signal and the Noise* ISBN-13: 978-1594204111 [Amazon Link](https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087), and
-    - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
-4. In the meantime, take a look at the course materials posted on this site, especially the key links below.
-Everything here is work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Key Links

 - The [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/)